Chicago Birth Injury Lawyer

 - Brachial Plexus injury/ Erb’s Palsy – Injury to the nerves that control arm and hand movement, i.e. the brachial plexus nerves.
 Oftentimes normal movement returns within a few months, but the injury can be permanent.

-- Cerebral Palsy – Neurological disorder affecting movement and coordination.
+- Cerebral Palsy – Neurological disorder affects movement and coordination.

-- Facial Paralysis – Occurs when facial nerves are damaged either from pressure in the birth canal or forceps use.
+- Facial Paralysis – Occurs when facial nerves are damaged either from pressure in the birth canal or use of forceps.
 A severe injury could require surgery or result in permanent damage.

 - Bruising – Develops on the head from trauma in the birth canal or from forceps use.
 Some bruises require surgical treatment.

-In a medical malpractice case, the Kreisman Law Offices will seek to prove that your Chicago medical provider acted negligently and that their negligence directly caused the birth injury.
-Usually, a birth injury results in very high damages because the child may require long-term medical treatment, his or her disabilities may be permanent, and the cost of medical care and rehabilitation can be expensive.
+In a medical malpractice case, the Kreisman Law Offices will seek to prove that your Chicago medical provider acted negligently and that this negligence directly caused the birth injury.
+Usually, a birth injury results in very high damages because the child may require long-term medical treatment and round-the-clock skilled care.
+His or her disabilities may be permanent, and the cost of medical care and rehabilitation can be expensive.

 Some medical errors that could demonstrate medical negligence are: